5 Awesome Sunrise Hikes on Oahu You Need to Do

 If you have been reading any of my Oahu posts, you know why I love the Lanikai Pillbox.

-The trail to the pillbox starts out very steep, but I promise you that once you make it through the first steep hill, the rest of it is a piece of cake.
+The trail to the pillbox starts out very steep, but the hike is short.

 The hike will lead you to two pillboxes with astonishing views all around.
 You will be rewarded with views of Lanikai and Kailua Beaches, the Mokolua Islands, and the east side of Oahu.